nilcm10/md_membrane_env/practical/README.md

 This way we're selecting the **total energy of the system**, **temperature**, **pressure**, **density** and **volume**.
 The final zero exits the prompt.

-To visualize the file you can either use `xmgrace` or execute the following python script (<span style="color:red">you need to have *pandas* and *matplotlib* installed</span>):
+To visualize the file you can either use `xmgrace` or execute the following python script:

 ```
-$ python plot_xvg.py equi1.xvg
+$ python ../files/plot_xvg.py equi1.xvg
 ```
+It outputs a PNG image on the same location where the .XVG file is.
 See how the different variables change along time until stabilized.

 #### Production